simmi30/lnd1/docs/key_import.md

   branches of the account.
 If these addresses match as expected, then it should be safe to import the account as is.

-For the sake of simplicity, we'll present an example with two `lnd` nodes Alice and Bob, where Alice acts as a signer _only_, and Bob manages Alice's on-chain BIP-0084 account by crafting transactions and watching/spending addresses.
+For the sake of simplicity, we'll present an example with two `broln` nodes Alice and Bob, where Alice acts as a signer _only_, and Bob manages Alice's on-chain BIP-0084 account by crafting transactions and watching/spending addresses.
 Since Alice will only act as a signer, we'll want to import her BIP-0084 account into